Relintai/pandemonium_engine_docs/development/compiling/compiling_for_osx.md

 runs without any dependencies.
 Executing it will bring up the project manager.

+Note:
-.. note:: If you want to use separate editor settings for your own Godot builds
+ If you want to use separate editor settings for your own Godot builds
           and official releases, you can enable
           `doc_data_paths_self_contained_mode` by creating a file called
           `._sc_` or `_sc_` in the `bin/` folder.